slsa-framework/slsa/docs/spec/v1.0/distributing-artifacts.md

 for verification, SLSA requires the distribution and verification of provenance metadata in the form of SLSA attestations.

-This document provides specifications for distributing attestations, and the relationship between build artifacts and attestations.
+This document provides specifications for distributing provenance, and the relationship between build artifacts and provenance (build attestations).
 It is primarily concerned with artifacts for ecosystems that distribute build artifacts, but some attention is also paid to ecosystems that distribute container images or only distribute source artifacts, as many of the same principles generally apply to any artifact or group of artifacts.

 In addition, this document is primarily for the benefit of artifact distributors, to understand how they can adopt the distribution of SLSA